 Received: date; Accepted: date; Published: date

 Abstract: SARS-CoV-2 enters cells using its Spike protein, which is also the main target of neutralizing antibodies.
 Therefore, assays to measure how antibodies and sera affect Spike-mediated viral infection are important for studying immunity.
-Because SARS-CoV-2 is a biosafety-level-3 virus, one way to simplify such assays is to pseudotype Spike on biosafety-level-2 virions.
-Such pseudotyping has now been described for single-cycle lentiviral, retroviral and VSV virions—but the reagents and protocols are not widely available.
-Here we detail how to effectively pseudotype lentiviral virions with SARS-CoV-2 Spike, and then infect 293T cells engineered to express Spike’s receptor, ACE2.
-We also make all the experimental reagents available in the BEI Resources repository of ATCC and the NIH.
+Because SARS-CoV-2 is a biosafety-level-3 virus, one way to simplify such assays is to pseudotype biosafety-level-2 virions with Spike.
+Such pseudotyping has now been described for single-cycle lentiviral, retroviral and VSV virions, but the reagents and protocols are not widely available.
+Here we detail how to effectively pseudotype lentiviral virions with SARS-CoV-2 Spike and infect 293T cells engineered to express the SARS-CoV-2 receptor, ACE2.
+We also make all the key experimental reagents available in the BEI Resources repository of ATCC and the NIH.
 Furthermore, we demonstrate how these pseudotyped virions can be used to measure the neutralizing activity of human sera or plasma against SARS-CoV-2 in convenient luciferase-based assays, thereby providing a valuable complement to ELISA-based methods that measure antibody binding rather than neutralization.

 Keywords: SARS-CoV-2, COVID-19, coronavirus, neutralization assay, lentiviral pseudotype, Spike, cytoplasmic tail, ACE2, 293T-ACE2, luciferase, ALAYT